ananthuh2000/Image-Animation-for-Mentally-Weak-Students/README.md

 # Image-Animation-for-Mentally-Weak-Students
-This is a project for mentally disabled students who do not have much interest in the classes taken by teachers
+This is a project for mentally disabled students who do not have much interest in the classes taken by teachers A real time facial puppetry system is presented.Compared with existing systems, the proposed method requiresno special hardware, runs in real time (23 frames-per-second),and requires only a single image of the avatar and user.
+Theuser’s facial expression is captured through a real-time 3D non-rigid tracking system.
+Expression transfer is achieved by com-bining a generic expression model with synthetically generatedexamples that better capture person speciﬁc characteristics.Performance of the system is evaluated on avatars of real peopleas well as masks and cartoon characters.